Rajchowdhury420/hermit-rust/docs/content/docs/installation.md

 ## Install Manually

-If you use Hermit on Windows system or would like to install manually, follow the steps:
+If you're going to use Hermit on **Windows** or would like to install manually, follow the steps:

 ### 1. Install Rust (If not installed)